flowithflo/flowithflo.github.io/index.md

 #share-img: /assets/img/path.jpg
 ---

 To optimal our lymphatic function and improve our immune response.
-The goals is to promote our mind. body. and soul. to reconnect with our incredible inner being.
+The entrée to promote our mind. body. and soul. to reconnect with our incredible inner being.
 The believe of self-care is one of the love languages in the physical form of loving yourself, even if it begins with a small-er step!

 **NICE TO HAVE YOU HERE!**
 <br>